cosmaprc/k6-quickpizza-nft-poc/README.md

 K6_WEB_DASHBOARD=true K6_WEB_DASHBOARD_EXPORT=html-report.html K6_PROMETHEUS_RW_TREND_STATS=p\(90\),p\(95\),min,max k6 run --out=experimental-prometheus-rw --summary-trend-stats min,avg,med,max,p\(90\),p\(95\) ./load_tests/multiple-spike-scenarios-with-data-creation.js -e ENVIRONMENT=prod # test/dev/prod
 ```

-## Building a k6 version that can write to the filesystem for data creation
+## (Optional) Building a k6 version that can write to the filesystem for data creation

+***This is optional and only if you want to run the [multiple-spike-scenarios-with-data-creation.js](https://github.com/cosmaprc/k6-quickpizza-nft-poc/blob/main/load_tests/multiple-spike-scenarios-with-data-creation.js) script which needs the [data-creation.js](https://github.com/cosmaprc/k6-quickpizza-nft-poc/blob/main/data_creation/data-creation.js) script to be run first, which in turn needs a k6 version that can write to the filesystem***

 ### Install golang and set up the PATH so it can run xk6